akeneo/pim-helpcenter/content/updates/productivity/3-A-more-helpful-process-tracker.md

 ::: meta-data type="Improvement" ee-only="false"
 :::

-To give you more visibility and control on all PIM jobs, we added a new permission: `View all jobs in the Process Tracker` to see all jobs of any status under the process tracker.
+To give you more visibility and control over all the PIM jobs, we added a new permission: `View all jobs in the process tracker`.
+This permission allows you to see all jobs, regardless of who runs them or what their status is in the process tracker.

 ## Easily stop ongoing jobs